Dueling Town Halls for Trump, Biden After Debate Plan Nixed

-President Donald Trump and challenger Joe Biden will compete for TV audiences in dueling town hall meetings instead of meeting face-to-face for their second debate as originally planned.
+President Donald Trump and challenger Joe Biden will compete for TV audiences in dueling town halls on Thursday night instead of meeting face-to-face for their second debate as originally planned.

-The two will take questions in different cities on different networks Thursday night: Trump on NBC from Miami, Biden on ABC from Philadelphia.
-Trump backed out of plans for the presidential faceoff originally scheduled for the evening after debate organizers shifted the format to a virtual event following Trump’s coronavirus diagnosis.
+The two will take questions in different cities on different networks: Trump on NBC from Miami, Biden on ABC from Philadelphia.
+Trump backed out of plans for the presidential faceoff originally scheduled for the evening after debate organizers said it would be held virtually following Trump’s coronavirus diagnosis.

+The town halls offer a different format for the two candidates to present themselves to voters, after they held a chaotic and combative first debate late last month.
+But Trump, speaking on Fox Business on Thursday morning, kept up his same tone, calling Biden “mentally shot," a “liar” and a “corrupt politician.”

+“It’s a different audience and it’s good for me to have a different audience," he said.

-As the pace of the campaign speeds up in its final weeks, the two candidates first are taking care of other electoral necessities Thursday: Trump has a midday rally in battleground North Carolina and Biden is raising campaign cash at a virtual event.
+As the pace of the campaign speeds up in its final weeks, the two candidates first are taking care of other electoral necessities Thursday: Trump had a midday rally in battleground North Carolina, and Biden was raising campaign cash at a virtual event.

+During his fundraiser, Biden warned supporters that Trump is “going to throw everything but the kitchen sink at me” and will deliver “an overwhelming torrent of lies.”

+Biden’s son, Hunter Biden, came under scrutiny this week following a New York Post report outlining an email Hunter allegedly received from a Ukrainian businessman discussing a meeting with the elder Biden.
+Biden's campaign has said the meeting never happened, and experts have raised questions about the veracity of the emails.

+The campaign told reporters Thursday morning that Harris’ communications director and a flight crew member tested positive after a campaign trip to Arizona last week, during which Harris and Biden campaigned together throughout the state.

+Biden and Harris both have tested negative multiple times since then.
+The campaign said Thursday morning that Biden had again tested negative for the virus and that Harris was never in close contact with the staffers.
+But in an effort to draw a contrast with Trump, the campaign has emphasized its strict protocols in dealing with the virus and said it'd be moving Harris' campaign events online whenever possible in the next few days.

-Trump has also been trying to shore up support from constituencies that not so long ago he thought he had in the bag: big business and voters in the red state of Iowa.
+Meanwhile Trump, after recovering from his own bout with the coronavirus, has been trying to shore up support from constituencies that not so long ago he thought he had in the bag: big business and voters in the red state of Iowa.

 In a Wednesday morning address to business leaders, he expressed puzzlement that they would even consider supporting Biden, arguing that his own leadership was a better bet for a strong economy.
 Later, the president held his third campaign rally in three nights, this time in Iowa, a state he won handily in 2016 but where Biden is making a late push.